Brihan Maharashtra Sugar Syndicate Ltd.: Under S. L. Limaye, K. V. Champhekar and G. S. Valimbe: 1956–1970

-Under Panditrao Agashe and Dnyaneshwar Agashe: 1970 — 2009
+Under Panditrao Agashe and Dnyaneshwar Agashe: 1970–2009

 Beginning in the 1970s, under Panditrao and Dnyaneshwar Agashe, the syndicate manufactured liquor in Shreepur, Maharashtra, specialising in whisky production under its several flagship brands.
-The syndicate was one of the first companies to produce a range of government-approved liquors after the Maharashtra state prohibition, called Indian Made Foreign Liquor.
+The syndicate was one of the first companies to produce a range of government-approved liquors after the Maharashtra state prohibition, called Indian-made foreign liquor.
 In 1978, Panditrao retired as joint managing director leaving Dnyaneshwar as the sole managing director.

 By the early 1980s, the syndicate also briefly engaged in the business of metal printing.
+In October 1980, the syndicate was surveyed on its impact on Maharashtra's rural economy by the Gokhale Institute of Politics and Economics.
 Under Dnyaneshwar, the company launched a brandy in partnership with Camus Cognac.
+In 1984, the company sponsored a sports tournament in Dadar.
+In 1986, the company sponsored a squash tournament.
 In 1988, the company shifted to being a cooperative.
 By 1989, the syndicate was considered a leading manufacturer of alcohol in the country.

 In 1990, Dnyaneshwar took over as chairman of the board of directors for the syndicate upon the death of S. L. Limaye, a position he would serve until his death in January 2009.
 In 1991, a test plant developed from research funded by the United States Agency for International Development was installed at the syndicate which controlled pollution during the manufacturing of industrial alcohol.
 That same year, Dnyaneshwar's son Mandar Agashe joined the syndicate's board of directors, going on to become a joint managing director with his father by 1994.
 Dnyaneshwar's younger son, Ashutosh Agashe, was appointed to the board of directors in 1996.